 Batteries don’t tend to last much longer than 5 years – so replacing one that’s on its way out could save you from any unwanted roadside rendezvous.
 Limiting your use of electrical systems wherever possible and trying a regular overnight trickle charge helps your battery to get some rest when it can and save its energy for when you really need it.

 With stopping distances 10x longer in snow and ice, the key to driving safely in the depths of winter is to stay alert and be gentle.
-First of all, dry, comfortable shoes guarantee total control on the road, while leaving as much room as possible between you and the car in front – and thinking ahead every step of the way – will help you avoid any nasty skids or even unnecessary accidents.
+First of all, dry, comfortable shoes guarantee total bouncy castle for sale control on the road, while leaving as much room as possible between you and the car in front – and thinking ahead every step of the way – will help you avoid any nasty skids or even unnecessary accidents.

 In the event that you need to hit the brakes, apply gently – and release and de-clutch if you begin to skid.
 Even if you get stuck, straighten up, clear the snow from your tyres and try an old rug in front of the driving wheels for some extra grip.
 Whatever winter throws at you, don’t worry – as long as you’re prepared and equipped, your journey should be a safe and seamless one.